KarmicDD/MVP-01/Frontend/docs/PROFILE_SYSTEM.md

 ## URL Structure

-The profile system uses a unified approach with two main URL formats:
+The profile system uses a clean, user-friendly URL format:

-1. **Company Name-based URLs**: `/:identifier`
+**Company Name-based URLs**: `/:identifier`
-   - Example: `/Cred%20Advisors%20Pvt%20Ltd`
+- Example: `/Cred_Advisors_Pvt_Ltd`
-   - This is the primary way to access profiles
+- This is the only way to access profiles
-   - The identifier is the company name (URL-encoded)
+- The identifier is the company name with spaces replaced by underscores
+- Special characters are removed for cleaner URLs
 - Used for both public viewing and sharing with others

-2. **Share Token-based URLs**: `/shared-profile/:identifier`
-   - Example: `/shared-profile/f374fd3b023363b66bd168da0707c9ede9166a960a2bc2859712bf8b7697a7d6`
-   - Used for temporary sharing of profiles
-   - The identifier is a secure token that expires after a set period

-Both URL formats are handled by the same `ViewProfilePage` component, which determines the appropriate data fetching method based on the URL path.

 ## Profile Fetching Process

-### Company Name-based Profile Fetching
+### Profile Fetching by Company Name

-When a user visits a URL like `/Cred%20Advisors%20Pvt%20Ltd`, the system:
+When a user visits a URL like `/Cred_Advisors_Pvt_Ltd`, the system:

-1. Decodes the URL-encoded company name
+1. Converts underscores back to spaces in the company name
 2. Searches for startups with that company name using the search API
 3. If no startup is found, searches for investors with that company name
 4. If still no match, tries to fetch the profile directly using the identifier as a userId
-5. If found, displays the profile with appropriate visibility settings
+5. If found, displays the profile with appropriate visibility settings based on authentication
 6. If not found, shows a helpful error message with navigation options

-### Share Token-based Profile Fetching

-When a user visits a URL like `/shared-profile/f374fd3b...`, the system:

-1. Uses the share token to fetch the profile directly
-2. If the token is valid and not expired, displays the profile
-3. If the token is invalid or expired, shows an error message

 ## Authentication and Visibility